 Team health insights metrics

-Team health insights shows your teams’ work across a collection of ten coding and collaboration metrics.
-These metrics give you visibility into your teams’ activity in commits and PRs across three categories: culture, activity, and efficiency.
+Team health insights shows your teams’ work across a collection of coding, collaboration, and DORA metrics.
+These metrics give you visibility into your teams’ activity in commits and PRs across five categories: Activity, Culture, Efficiency, Predictability, and Reliability.

 Team health insights shows two years of data.
 Data older than two years does not factor into the metrics.

-There are a few ways to approach the decision of which metrics to view, depending on your goals for the report:
+There are a few ways to approach the decision of which metrics to select, depending on your goals for the report:

 - Decide which metrics you want to use to drive change on your team, then deselect all other metrics to make your most important metrics visible.